marcosav/myfitnesspal-api/README.md

 // Your custom implementation to log in and get session cookies LoginHandler loginHandler = ...;
 IMFPSession session = MFPSession.create(user, password, loginHandler);

+// You can also delegate credentials to the LoginHandler and avoid passing them IMFPSession session = MFPSession.create(loginHandler);
 ```

 #### LoginHandler